The celebrated stylist and designer of the Fiat 124 Sport Spider :

 otherwise, without the prior permission of Anthony Westen - The Netherlands.

-Click on this legendary Ferrari 365 California Spider - designed by Tom Tjaarda as well -
+Click this legendary Ferrari 365 California Spider - design: Tom Tjaarda -

-to see more specific details of this unique design.
+for more specific details of this unique vehicle, from which only 14 cars were built.